-

 [SATS] The Girl from Ipanema, L-O-V-E

 Here are two simple videos I made for my Japanese project, Satomi and the sound.
 I’m not big on making videos.
 For me, it takes a disproportionate amount of time to film and edit, and I’d rather focus on music.
 Yet for many platforms, to share audio, video is often required (or strongly preferred).
-I Read more
+I try to be very efficient with this- investing minimal time and effort, but still creating something high quality and artistic.
+The Girl from Ipanema Audio: rehearsal recording from the Valentine’s Day show.
+I redid the vocals, but everything else was recorded live.
+Our studio space… Read more

 -